-First, we help agents move their businesses online.
-Through innovative use of technology and data, we have built a comprehensive marketplace that provides third-party real estate agents with the ability to establish online shops to conduct their business and to complete transactions online.
+First, we help agents move their traditionally offline businesses online.
+Through innovative use of technology and data, our marketplace allows third-party real estate agents to establish online shops, conduct their business and to complete transactions online using a comprehensive suite of technology-driven products and services.
 We also help connect these agents to other agents, buyers and sellers of properties, and other transaction-related service providers.
-As an independent marketplace, we do not hire our own agents and avoid conflicts of interest with the agents registered in our marketplace.
-Instead, we establish marketplace rules and provide the tools necessary to facilitate transactions and encourage marketplace participants to actively engage with one another.
-As of June 30, 2018, our marketplace had more than 750,000 registered agents.
+As an independent marketplace, we do not hire our own agents and avoid conflicts of interest with the agents on our marketplace.
+Instead, we provide the tools necessary to facilitate transactions and encourage marketplace participants to actively engage with one another.
+As of June 30, 2019, our marketplace had approximately 1,071,000 registered agents.

-Second, we empower agents to do more business in a better way.
-In addition to providing the infrastructure to facilitate transactions and a forum for agents and other marketplace participants to engage with one another, we provide them with SaaS and AI-driven tools that allow agents to integrate their businesses and services online and offline.
-We help them do more online and enhance the efficiency of their overall operations.
-Our products and services are also personalized for agents.
-For example, we have built a unique agent rating system that helps establish an agent's credibility and brand, based on both actual performance and user ratings.
-We further match agents with property listings, buyers, sellers and tenants in a smart and efficient fashion, based on each agent's individual strengths, track record, and ratings.
-In 2017 we had 227,927 active agents on our marketplace.
+Second, we empower agents to do more business in a better way through our technology-empowered products and solutions.
+In addition to providing the infrastructure to facilitate transactions and a forum for agents and other marketplace participants to engage with one another, we provide customized products and solutions that help agents enhance the efficiency of their overall operations and do more online.
+For example, we have built a unique agent ranking system that helps establish an agent's credibility and brand, based on both actual performance and user ratings.
+Using this system, we are able to effectively match agents with the most relevant property listings, buyers, sellers and tenants based on each agent's individual strengths, track record, and ratings.
+In 2018, we had 317,342 active agents on our marketplace.

-Third, we facilitate transactions that generate GMV.
+Third, in addition to helping agents manage their businesses, we facilitate transactions directly on our platform.
 Our innovative business model has made "closed-loop transactions" possible - a term we use to describe a process whereby the major steps of a real estate transaction are facilitated through or completed in our marketplace.
-We provide agents with valuable resources, including offline service support, access to property listings and buyers, and cross-regional and intra-city transaction opportunities that are difficult to capture in the traditional offline business model.
-As agents more effectively and actively engage in our marketplace, more transactions are facilitated through our marketplace.
-In the first half of 2018, our marketplace facilitated closed-loop transactions totaling RMB45.6 billion in total closed-loop gross merchandise value, or closed-loop GMV.
+Not only do we provide agents with access to local and cross-regional and intra-city listings and buyers, but we also provide the services and tools required to complete transactions.
+As a result, as agents more effectively and actively engage in our marketplace, more transactions are facilitated through our marketplace.
+The closed-loop GMV completed on our platform increased by 53.9% from RMB73.9 billion in 2017 to RMB113.7 billion (US\$16.6 billion) in 2018, and by 100.2% from RMB45.6 billion in the six months ended June 30, 2018 to RMB91.3 billion (US\$13.3 billion) in the six months ended June 30, 2019.

 Fourth, we monetize transactions and the relationship that we have with our agents.
-We generate two types of revenue in our marketplace - commission-based revenue and revenue from various innovation initiatives and other value-added services (see Revenue Sources).
+Through our marketplace and value-added services, we generate two types of revenue-commission-based revenue and revenue from various innovation initiatives and other value-added services, please see "Business-Our Revenue Sources."
 As transaction volume increases, agents continue to use the products and services that we provide, move more of their business online, and increasingly rely on our tools and resources to complete transactions.
 As a result, we are able to more effectively monetize our relationship with the agents and the transactions facilitated or completed in our marketplace.

-Fifth, we continue to improve the overall marketplace experience as well as broaden our revenue opportunities.
+Fifth, we continue to improve and innovate our technology, products and services to improve the overall marketplace experience as well as broaden our revenue sources.
 As a result of the transactions that we facilitate and the data that we accumulate, we have a deep understanding of our marketplace participants and a holistic view of their needs.
 This allows us to continuously innovate, provide additional products and services including other transaction-related services and attract new marketplace participants.